Medhufushi Island Resort: Doing Maldives The RCI Way

 9. Be an eco-conscious tourist.

-The Maldives is an eco-sensitive zone, and sadly, are not immune to the deluge of plastic that’s destroying our oceans.
+The Maldives is an eco-sensitive zone, and sadly, not immune to the deluge of plastic that’s destroying our oceans.
 We did see a considerable amount of plastic waste washed up on the beach.

 Please don’t add to it by throwing garbage in the water, or on the beach, where it can wash out to sea.
 You’ll end up harming sea life and making these beautiful islands less attractive.
+Check out GoNomad’s recommendations for eco-friendly travel in the Maldives.

 Check out the video below with some of our favourite moments from our trip.